Dhghomon/easy_rust/README.md

 ## const and static
 **[See this chapter on YouTube](https://youtu.be/Ky3HqkWUcI0)**

-There are two types that don't use `let` to declare: `const` and `static`.
+There are two other ways to declare values, not just with `let`.
+These are `const` and `static`.
 Also, Rust won't use type inference: you need to write the type for them.
-These are for variables that don't change (`const` means constant).
+These are for values that don't change (`const` means constant).
 The difference is that:

-- `const` is a value that does not change,
+- `const` is for values that don't change, the name is replaced with the value when it's used,
-- `static` is a value that does not change and has a fixed memory location.
+- `static` is similar to `const`, but has a fixed memory location and can act as a global variable.

 So they are almost the same.
 Rust programmers almost always use `const`.